tychenjiajun/art/README.md

 #### Setting Up API Keys

-ART uses environment variables for API key configuration.
+AI-PP3 uses environment variables for API key configuration.
 You can set them in your shell or create a `.env` file in your working directory:

 ```bash
 # OpenAI